Firewalls, IDS, IPS, Security Zones, and Screened Subnets

 RequirementGood placement

-Block malicious inbound traffic before it reaches web serversIPS or NGFW inline before screened subnet services
+Block malicious inbound before it reaches web serversIPS or NGFW inline before screened-subnet services

-Alert on suspicious east-west traffic without risking outageIDS sensor on a tap or SPAN port near internal server traffic
+Alert on east-west traffic without risking outageIDS sensor on a tap or SPAN port near server traffic

-Control employee web browsingForward proxy or NGFW egress policy at the Internet edge
+Control employee web browsingForward proxy or NGFW egress policy at the edge

-Publish internal web app to the InternetReverse proxy or load balancer in the screened subnet
+Publish an internal web app to the InternetReverse proxy or load balancer in the screened subnet

-Restrict administration of routers and switchesManagement zone with firewall rules and named admin access
+Restrict administration of routers and switchesManagement zone with firewall rules, named admin access

 Common Traps

-• A firewall rule that allows any source to any destination is not meaningful segmentation.
+• A firewall rule that allows any-to-any is not segmentation.

-• A stateless ACL may block return traffic unless explicit rules are included.
+• A stateless ACL may block return traffic unless explicit rules are added.

-• An IDS alert is not the same as prevention.
+• An IDS alert is detection, not prevention.

 • An IPS must be tuned to avoid blocking legitimate business traffic.

-• A screened subnet should have limited paths to internal systems, not unrestricted access.
+• A screened subnet should have limited paths into internal systems, not unrestricted access.

-• A load balancer improves service distribution, but it does not replace zone policy.
+• A load balancer improves distribution and availability, but it does not replace zone policy.

 Test Your Knowledge